Genie: Fast and Robust Hierarchical Clustering¶

-The genieclust package [11] for Python and R implements a robust and outlier resistant clustering algorithm called Genie [16].
+The genieclust package [4] for Python and R implements a robust hierarchical clustering algorithm called Genie [9].

 The idea behind Genie is beautifully simple.
-First, make each individual point the sole member of its own cluster.
+First, make each individual point the only member of its own cluster.
 Then, keep merging pairs of the closest clusters, one after another.
-However, to prevent the formation of clusters of highly imbalanced sizes a point group of the smallest size will sometimes be matched with its nearest neighbours.
+However, to prevent the formation of clusters of highly imbalanced sizes, a point group of the smallest size is sometimes combined with its nearest counterpart.

-Genie’s appealing simplicity goes hand in hand with its usability; it often outperforms other clustering approaches such as K-means, BIRCH, or average, Ward, and complete linkage on various kinds of benchmark dataset.
-Of course, there is no, nor will there ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try!
+Genie’s appealing simplicity goes hand in hand with its usability.
+It often outperforms other clustering approaches such as K-means, BIRCH, or average, complete, and Ward’s linkage on benchmark data.
+Of course, there is no, nor will there ever be, a single best universal clustering approach for every kind of problem, but Genie is definitely worth a try.

 pip3 install genieclust